DurgeshTamhane/durgeshtamhane.github.io/_projects/arduino_dual_pump_project.md

 u_project: true
 ---

-This project demonstrates a **fully isolated, Arduino-controlled dual peristaltic pump system** designed to automate cyclic *wetting–drying* experiments used in **coating and corrosion performance testing**.
+This project demonstrates an **Arduino-controlled dual peristaltic pump system** designed to automate cyclic *wetting–drying* experiments used in **coating and corrosion performance testing**.

 Two 12 V DC peristaltic pumps are independently switched through an optically isolated relay module, controlled by an Arduino Uno एक Minima R4.